hyperledger/firefly/deploy/charts/firefly/README.md

           key: password
 ```

-In the case of PostgreSQL credentials, environment variablels will have to be set for FireFly and its [migrations `Job`](#database-migrations):
+In the case of PostgreSQL credentials, environment variables will have to be set for FireFly and its [migrations `Job`](#database-migrations):

 ```yaml
 # database section of the config still needs to be set to indicate Postgres